Cannondella/CF/Readme.md

 add EBS volumes for ASG to have name of the ec2, attachedTo tag and nametag
 I created the SSH keypairs manually inside of AWS and referenced them in the docs, but could generate key material for the keypair locally and create using that key material in the future.
 Did not want to expose any keypairs in the config/git repo.
 The SSH Management EC2 uses a randomly assigned public IP that is lost on stop/start.
 Assign a static EIP so the IP is not lost
+ALB always gets stuck deleting on terraform destroy because deletion protection, disable it in tf doc, maybe leave enabled for prod env
+Fixing alot of the naming/tagging

 # Steps for Terraform deployment
 cd /env/dev